sonasingh46/argus-go/README.md

 **ArgusGo** is a Proof of Concept (PoC) project designed to demonstrate advanced alert management capabilities, specifically focusing on **alert deduplication** and **alert grouping**.

+It continuously scans ingested metrics against defined alert and grouping rules, and generates alerts and saves them by applying deduplication and grouping logic to minimize alert noise and improve incident management.

 While the project includes an end-to-end flow—from ingesting metrics to evaluating rules and generating alerts—its primary purpose is to showcase how alerts can be intelligently managed to reduce noise and group related incidents.

 **Potential as a Downstream Tool:**
-This project can be adapted to act as a downstream processor that simply ingests alerts.
+This project can be adapted to act as a downstream processor that simply ingests alerts by exposing APIs rather than doing the continuous scan.
 Its main job would be to apply **Grouping Rules** to organize alerts and send notifications, significantly reducing noise.
-This can be done without relying on the project's current deduplication logic (using `dedup_key`).
+This can be done without relying on the project's current deduplication and alert generation logic (using `dedup_key`) which exists for the purpose of experimentation.

 ## ⚠️ Disclaimer: Not Production Grade